Training

 - Jet Propulsion Vessel Operator Curriculum.

-- Safe Boat Operation Orientation.
+- Safe Boat Operation Curriculum.

-- 3 Day Enhanced Marine Law Enforcement.
+- 3-Day Enhanced Marine Law Enforcement Curriculum.

 - Impaired Boater Recognition Program.

-- Water Safety, Survival and Rescue Course.
+- Water Safety, Rescue Swimming and Personal Survival Curriculum.

 - Marine Fire Safety and Control Course.